 In male adults with outlet obstruction, transurethral resection of the prostate (TURP) is recommended, when indicated, immediately after the stone has been fragmented and removed.

 In some cases of extremely large bladder stones or prostates, it may be reasonable to do open suprapubic surgery.
 This allows for the removal of the intact stone, followed by an open, suprapubic prostatectomy (usually for prostates more than 75 g in size).
 The main advantage of an open suprapubic cystostomy for bladder stone removal is the reduced overall surgery time (roughly half the time compared to endoscopic means), easy removal of large or multiple stones, ability to remove stones that might be difficult or hard to fragment with endoscopic treatments and the ability to handle stones that are stuck to the bladder lining.
-The disadvantages of this approach include a longer hospital stay, additional postoperative pain, the need for an abdominal incision and drains, and possible wound complications and prolonged Foley catheterization times.
+The disadvantages of this approach include a longer hospital stay, additional postoperative pain, the need for an abdominal incision and drains, and possible wound complications and prolonged Foley catheterization time.

 The differential diagnosis of bladder stone include the following:

-Papillary urothelial carcinoma on a stalk
+Papillary urothelial carcinoma

 Urinary tract infections